Tag: eastern

 Andy Baylock and Bill Holowaty, 2017.

 Bill Holowaty remains a fierce competitor to this day.
-He enjoys playing golf regularly with friends and family.
+He enjoys watching baseball and playing golf regularly with friends and family.
 He spends much of his time with his wife Jan Holowaty, his children Jason, Jennifer, Jared and his grandchildren.
 Jason and Jared Holowaty played professional baseball in Australia after college and carved out their own careers in baseball.
 Bill attributes much of his family’s success to his wife Jan and often mentions their shared love of sports.

 Bill and Jan Holowaty, 2018.